AngleProtocol/angle-docs/deprecated/core-module/standard-liquidity-providers/faq-slps.md

 ## Can I transfer or trade my SLPs position?

-Yes, as mentionned above sanTokens are ERC-20 tokens that can be transferred, and tradable on the open market.
+Yes, as mentioned above sanTokens are ERC-20 tokens that can be transferred, and tradable on the open market.
 This means that a SLP willing to cash out could sell her sanTokens on a secondary exchange (like Uniswap) and hence get collateral without interacting with Angle Core module.

 ## What's the advantage of being a SLP on Angle Core module rather than going to other platforms that offer automatic yield like Aave or Compound?